alexeymorgunov/unixshellcourse/Notes1.md

 ./[binary] #run the program
 ```

-The following commands and tools are useful ins some specific cases, check out their usage by following the links!
+The following commands and tools are useful in some specific cases, check out their usage by following the links!

 Downloading files:
 * `wget` - see [here](http://www.computerhope.com/unix/wget.htm).